 Also known as El Paredon Buena Vista, this place was only a few years ago just a tiny village with very little infrastructure, barely any internet access and a few hotels and restaurants.
 Now, thanks to its growing popularity, it’s a destination that attracts surfers, beach bums, backpackers and yogis, who all come here to soak up the town’s relaxed vibes.

 Although El Paredon now has a variety of accommodation options, more places to eat and decent internet, it still maintains its rustic charm and a remote feeling – think dirt roads and thatched-roof buildings.
-Although the town is just a few hours’ drive from Antigua and Guatemala City, it feels like a world away from the crowds and the crazy traffic of the bigger cities.
+It feels like a world away from the crowds and the crazy traffic of the bigger cities, even though it’s actually just a few hours’ drive from Antigua and Guatemala City.

 In this blog post, I’ve compiled all of my best travel tips for visiting El Paredon, including how to get there, where to stay, where to eat and the best things to do in El Paredon, Guatemala.